janjiralakirankumar/TerraformEssentials/README.md

 ```
 Now, Let's Replace the AMI ID with `Amazon Linux AMI 2023` from the same region and see what happens.

-`Note:` To get the `Amazon Linux AMI 2023` go to EC2 Instances, click on Launch and under the `Amazon Linux AMI 2023` copy it and paste in File.
+`Note:` To get the `Amazon Linux AMI 2023` go to EC2 Instances, click on Launch, and select the `Amazon Linux AMI 2023` AMI and copy the ID and paste in File.
 ```
 vi example.tf
 ```